“I’m looking to find whatever’s next...for me.”

 Peter has been involved with music since he realized what music was, and meant, as a soloist, a side man and a member of original bands.
-Given the current choice of remaining with a band or reinventing himself as a solo artist with (or without) backup, he chose the latter, and he hasn’t looked back.
-His music, his performances, reflect who he is in the moment, and showcase the bond he’s forged with his audience, musically and emotionally.
-Peter’s music is stripped down, it’s direct, it’s powerful, and it’s right there -- and that’s just what music and live performance should be.
+He has been reinventing himself as a solo artist with (or without) backup, writing songs alone and with a partner.
+His music, the songs and his performances, showcase the bond he’s forged with his audience, musically and emotionally.
+Peter’s music is stripped down, it’s direct, it’s powerful, and it’s right there.

 PAST & PRESENT REFLECTIONS

 The Clonetones: rock n' roll - saxophones, vocals, 1978-1984

 "Kill 'Em in Vegas", released 1981 on Rogo Records

 master recording sessions with Teo Macero at Mediasound Studios

 Killerfish: rythmn and blues/blues - saxophones, vocals, 1986-1988